aj-foster/absinthe-socket-transport/README.md

 A `NetworkTransport` implementation for using Phoenix + Absinthe with Apollo's Swift library.

-**Warning**: This library is experimental, and developed by an _advanced beginner_ in Swift.
+**Warning**: This library is experimental, and developed by a _beginner_ in Swift.
 Contributions are welcome.

 ---